-It originally started as a party I was running called Freakshow, which was mostly breakcore and gabba, I then ran the first Belfast Electronic Festival which catered to a diverse range of tastes and I then started DSNT which has been host to a fairly diverse range of guests.
+It originally started as a party I was running called Freakshow, which was mostly breakcore and gabba.
+I then ran the first Belfast Electronic Festival which catered to a diverse range of tastes and then started DSNT which has hosted a fairly diverse range of guests.
 Recently my bookings have been leaning close towards a dark techno sorta buzz though.

-With that said though I’m keen on keeping an open mind and there’s a heap of acts that wouldn’t be considered techno that I really want to book as well.
+With that said, I’m keen on keeping an open mind and there’s a heap of acts that wouldn’t be considered techno that I really want to book as well.

-As well as the clubnight, ye’re also starting a label.
+As well as the clubnight, you’realso starting a label.
 Was this always going to be the case?